wi

 When using wi, the head modifier, that being the modifier that comes directly after wi, is modified by any modifiers that come after it.

-This allows quantity words to describe the intensity of adjectives:
+This not only allows modifiers to become adverbs that modify modifiers, but it also allows quantity words to describe the intensity of adjectives:

 LikanuLatin scriptEnglish